 First, the dough is placed directly onto a clean tin plate – this is done to help keep the pizza away from any corn meal or flour that might be present on our assembly line.
 As the pizza moves down the assembly line, each crew member changes their gloves in an effort to prevent accidental cross-contact with flour or corn meal.
 Guests can choose from three different gluten-free signature sauces, including a savory organic marinara, a spicy-sweet BBQ or olive oil.
 An array of artisanal cheeses and more than 30 fresh gluten-free ingredients are available to top off the perfect pizza.
-All ingredients that do contain gluten are clearly labeled on both the menu and the topping labels by a wheat symbol that looks like this .
+All ingredients that do contain gluten are clearly labeled on both the menu and the topping labels by a wheat symbol.

 Each pizza is then carefully placed into our custom-built, 900-degree stone hearth oven.
 Gluten-free crust does take a bit longer to cook since it’s placed in the ovens on the tin plate, versus directly on the stone bed.
 Again, the tin plate helps to avoid any cross-contact of flour or corn meal.
 Not to worry, it’s still just about a 4-5 minute cooking time!
 Guests looking for a gluten-free meal can also opt for an entrée salad or side salad to complement their pizza.
 PizzaRev even offers gluten-free beer at most locations!